-For example, both Aaron Rodgers and Jay Cutler are 27-year-old starting quarterbacks employed by NFL franchises.
-Both are skilled players and have similar heights, weights, and throwing abilities.
-However, Rodgers would not be able to assign his Green Bay Packers contract to Jay Cutler.
-Nor would Cutler be able to assign his Chicago Bears contract to Rodgers.
+For example, two quarterbacks, like Aaron Rodgers and Tom Brady are starting quarterbacks employed by NFL franchises.
+Both are skilled players and have incredible records.
+However, Rodgers would not be able to assign his Green Bay Packers contract to Brady.
+Nor would Brady be able to assign his New England Patriot contract to Rodgers.
 Each has a special relationship of trust with their teams.
 No court would allow either player to assign their contracts (assuming the other player in this example was not under contract).

 Contrast this with a house painter.
-Painting houses requires some skill and training, but house painting does not require a special relationship or special trust between the property owner and the painter.
-Therefore, a court would probably allow a house painter to assign the rights to paint a house to another painter, and then collect payment.
+Painting houses require some skill and training, but house painting does not need a special relationship or special trust between the property owner and the painter.
+Therefore, a court would probably allow a house painter to assign the rights to paint a house to another painter and then collect payment.

 Back to your question about assigning debt.
 A delinquent credit card account, which is called a collection account in the trade, is more like house painting than NFL quarterbacking.
 There is nothing special about a credit card collection account.
 You and I are just numbers on the screen to our credit card issuers.
 As special as we might be to our families and friends, our credit card accounts are just rows and columns in a computer database.